-This two-day educational program is a prison-based preceptorship for health care providers working in corrections.
-Preceptees will observe and work with an HIV expert preceptor in a Washington State prison for one day and then spend one day in a large urban HIV clinic.
-Preceptorships will be designed to meet the specific needs of individual trainees based on their current level of experience and practice settings.
-Preceptors will focus on the care and treatment of HIV-infected patients within the context of a comprehensive, continuum of care model.
-A combination of didactic and experiential instruction will include: HIV risk assessment, HIV testing strategies, diagnosis of primary HIV and opportunistic infections, therapeutic interventions (i.e., drug treatment regimens including managing side effects, salvage therapies, and adherence strategies), release planning, prevention with positives and confidentiality.
-Instruction will also include strategies for effectively addressing patients' psychosocial needs related to mental health and substance abuse issues.
-Participants will observe at least 4 HIV-infected patient work-ups under the guidance of the preceptor.
+This one or two day educational program is a prison-based preceptorship for health care providers during which they will observe and work with an HIV expert preceptor.
+Preceptorships will be designed to meet the specific needs of individual trainees based on current levels of experience and practice settings.
+Preceptors will focus on the care and treatment of HIV+ patients within the context of a comprehensive, continuum of care model.
+A combination of didactic and experiential instruction will include HIV risk assessment, diagnosis of primary HIV and opportunistic infections, therapeutic interventions (i.e., drug treatment regimens including managing side effects, salvage therapies, and adherence strategies), and prevention with positives.
+Instruction will also include strategies for effectively addressing patients’ psychosocial needs related to mental health and substance abuse issues and social support.
+Participants (preceptees) will observe at least 4 HIV-infected patient work-ups under the guidance of the preceptor.

-For more information about our preceptorship program please contact Julene Weaver.
+For more information about our preceptorship program please contact Becky Karschney.

 Corrections Preceptorship Learning Objectives